-An Annual Compliance Assessment of the Coquille Indian Housing Authority's (CIHA) Indian Housing Block Grant (IHBG) program was completed October 12-21, 2021 covering the program year 2021.
+An Annual Compliance Assessment of the Coquille Indian Housing Authority's (CIHA) Indian Housing Block Grant (IHBG) program was performed November 1-9, 2022 covering the program year 2022.
 The assessment was conducted as required by the Coquille Indian Tribe's Self-Monitoring Policy adopted by Tribal Council Resolution CY0254 and in accordance with the requirements of the implementing regulations of the Native American Housing Assistance and Self-Determination Act of 1996 (NAHASDA) found at 24 Code of Federal Regulations (CFR) Part 1000.502.
 The CIHA Board of Commissioners, Executive Director, and staff utilized the HUD Office of Native American Programs Monitoring Plan checklists to complete the assessment.